-Ono announced the news on her Twitter page, and her son, Sean, posted it on his Instagram page.
+Ono announced the news on her Twitter feed, and her son, Sean, posted it on his Instagram page.

 — Yoko Ono (@yokoono) June 15, 2017

-The erasure of women’s contributions isn’t a new phenomenon or exclusive to the music industry.
-Worse, it doesn’t seem to be fading.
 During WWII, Chinese nuclear physicist Chien-Shiung Wu worked on the Manhattan Project to develop the first atomic bomb alongside Tsung-Dao Lee and Chen Ning Yang.
 The two men theorized that the law of parity, an accepted idea that everything, including atomic particles, has “a fundamental symmetry,” was false.
-Wu, though, designed and conducted the experiments to prove that theory.
-Lee and Yang won the Novel Prize for the work, and Wu was ignored.
+Wu, though, designed and conducted the experiments to prove their dismissal of that law.

-The lyric refers to the 2009 scandal at the VMAs when West rushed onstage when Swift won the Best Female Artist of the Year award, belligerently asserting that Beyonce deserved it instead.
-After releasing “Famous,” West lied to the public and claimed that Swift “thought it was funny and gave her blessings,” though she never knew the lyrics in their entirety.
-He even said that the word “bitch is an endearing term in hip hop.”
+The lyric refers to the 2009 scandal at the VMAs when West rushed onstage as Taylor Swift won the Best Female Artist of the Year award, belligerently asserting that Beyonce deserved it instead.
+West appears to believe that his outburst “made [Swift] famous” and, as such, he is entitled to sex with her.
+After releasing the track, West lied to the public to quell backlash, claiming that Swift “thought it was funny and gave her blessings,” though she never knew the lyrics in their entirety until the song aired.
+West then said that the word “bitch is an endearing term in hip hop.”

-Clearly, gender discrimination and men taking credit for women’s successes have been problems from the start and span all fields.
+Clearly, both gender discrimination and men taking credit for women’s successes are very real problems across all fields and have slowed little with time.
 Hopefully, Yoko Ono finally receiving recognition for her role in creating “Imagine” will establish a precedent and send a message to the world about equality and women’s abilities.